onestardao/onestardao/README.md

 # 🎉 Celebrating 500 Stars in 60 Days — Thank You!

-We’ve just crossed **500 stars** in only 60 days — all organic, all problem-driven.
+From a **one-man cold start** to **500 stars in 60 days** — all organic, all problem-driven.
 A huge thank you to everyone who believed early and used WFGY to solve real-world bugs.
 You’re not just users — you’re part of the rescue team now. 🚀

 As a milestone reward, **WFGY Core** will be released on **Aug 15** —
 the world’s tiniest reasoning engine (30-line TXT with Drunk Transformer).
-Next goal: **1000 stars** → unlock the second TXT OS app: **Blur Blur Blur**.

 ---